-HelloFresh (an Accredited Partner) joins other meal delivery services that have branched out from doorstep delivery.
+HelloFresh (an Authorized Partner) joins other meal delivery services that have branched out from doorstep delivery.

 Last month, Blue Apron announced that it would start selling meal kits at Costco.
 Plated announced in April that it would selling its meal kits at Albertson’s, and Walmart announced that it would be expanding in-store availability of its own line of meal kits back in March.

 By partnering with brick-and-mortar retailers, meal kit makers are hoping to bolster their business by addressing the needs of a wider range of customers.

 “HelloFresh (an Authorized Partner) strikes a chord with households that want fresh dinners on the table, without artificial ingredients or overly complicated recipes,” Hartmann said.

 “The addition of retail, a channel well-placed to benefit from the unique data, brand and infrastructure assets we have built out over the years, allows us to better address the everyday needs for even more customers, adding what we view as a highly complementary customer segment.”